Application Forms

 May I talk to the judges?

-Sure, but please be aware that these auditions are only 5 minutes long.
+Sure, but please be aware that these auditions are only five minutes long.
 There are a lot of students auditioning and the judges are trying to stay on time so they are not going to be very talkative.
 Parents may not talk to the judges.
 The Ensembles Coordinator will be happy to answer any questions.

 How will I find out about audition results?